This post may contain paid links to my personal recommendations that help to support the site!

 SQL is a well-loved language used by many data analysts and data scientists for a reason.
 Let’s have a deeper look and begin with some basic definitions of what exactly is SQL.

-Additionally, SQL is specifically made for querying structured data in the form of relational tables and its syntax follows natural language.
-This means that beginners like you and I are able to pick up basic functions and statements in SQL pretty easily, even without any prior programming experience.
+Additionally, the SQL language is specifically made for querying structured data in the form of relational tables and its syntax follows natural language.
+This means that beginners like you and I are able to pick up basic functions and SQL statements pretty easily, even without any prior programming experience.

 What are Programming Languages?